juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

 2. Modify *user.email@gmail.com*
 3. Change values for --jobs, --cores, --local-cores, and --max-threads accordingly
 	- Important: Make sure you set a low value for --local-cores to not take up too much resources from your host node

-### Option 2:

-A template jobscript `template_run_rna-seq-to-busco.sh` is found under `misc/`

-**Important:** Please, modify the qsub options according to your system!
-Features to modify:
-- E-mail address: -M *user.email@gmail.com*
-- Mailing settings, if needed: -m *be*
-- If you  want to to join (write) stderr to stdout, use -j y instead and delete the line for -e, just keepig the option -o
-- If you want to, the name of the jobscript: -N *rna-seq-to-busco*
-- **Name of parallel environment (PE) as well as the number of maximum threads to use:** -pe *smp 31*
-- **Queue name!** (extremely unique to your system): -q *small.q,medium.q,large.q*

-Ater modifying the template, copy it (while also modifying its name) to the working directory:

-If you are within the folder `misc/`:

-`cp template_run_rna-seq-to-busco.sh ../run_rna-seq-to-busco.sh`

-You should see within the path where the folders config/, resources/, results/, and workflow/ are, together with files README.md and environment.yaml

-Finally, run:

-`qsub run_rna-seq-to-busco.sh`

 # Finishing the analyses: generating the report